vorsanigo/Twitter_topics/README.md

 The aim of this project is to find popular topics over time in a dataset of tweets.
 A topic is composed by a set of terms that appear together in a tweet.
 Here, in particular, the considered case is the COVID19 dataset.

+## Execution

+### 1) Prerequisites

+1) Installation of `Pyhton 3.8.5` or more
+2) It is recommended to create a virtual environment for the project
+3) Installation of two libraries:
+   1) `pandas 1.2.1`
+   2) `efficient-apriori 1.1.1`

+### 2) Default execution by command line

+NB: in this execution the apriori methods (with or without association rules) can be run and the parameters are already set:
+1) support threshold = 0.03
+2) confidence threshold = 0.7
+3) only topics with at least 2 terms are returned
+4) only topics frequent in at least 2 days are returned

+### 3) Execution with execution.py script:
+1) Open the terminal and navigate to the `bin` directory, where there is a script named `execution.py`
+2) Run the `.py` script: the command on the terminal is `python execution.py arg` arg

+Run the `.py` script: in the command prompt the command is the following `python program.py arg`
+    - `arg` is the external parameter to be passed to the script via the command line.
+It represents the number of itemsets we want the solution to return, so it **must** be a number.
+If you want all possible itemsets, enter 0.

+    Example: `python program.py 50` will return the 50 most frequent itemset in time, based on the total number of dates in which the itemset is present.

+### 4) Execution as user with main.py script

+NB: in this execution both the baseline and apriori methods can be run, the following parameters are already set:
+1) frequency/support threshold = 0.03
+2) confidence threshold = 0.7

+#### 5) Execution:
+1) Open the terminal and navigate to the `bin` directory, where there is a script named `main.py`
+2) Run the `.py` script: the command on the terminal is `python main.py`
+3) When the program asks to select the dataset, write `data/covid_input` (other datasets could be used)
+4) Follow the instructions given by the program to set different parameters:
+   1) Maximum and minimum number of days in which the returned topics must be popular
+   2) Total number of results to be returned
+   3) Type of solution method to use to find popular topics
+   4) If consider or not topics composed by just one term (singletons)

+### Input and output

+- INPUT: the program takes as input a cleaned dataset where tweets are grouped by date, which is a pickle file with path `data/covid_input`.
+It is possible to use also other cleaned datasets with tweets grouped by date with the following format:
+  - it must be a `pickle` file
+  - 2 columns:
+      - `date_only` containing the dates in format YY-MM-DD
+      - `text_cleaned_tuple` containing the tweets as a list of tuples
+- OUTPUT: it is stored in `bin/results` as a `csv` file

 ## Structure

 ### Folders